fortran-lang/fpm-registry/README.md

-**github** or another **git** repository that you are interested in setting up as a registered **fpm** package that adheres to the guidelines listed here but terms like **fpm**, **PR**, **toml**, and **python** are putting you off from registering your package open an [issue](https://github.com/fortran-lang/fpm-registry/issues) at the **fpm Registry** site and list your Repository and ask for help.
+**github** or another **git** repository that you are interested in setting up as a registered **fpm** package that adheres to the guidelines listed here but terms like **fpm**, **PR**, **toml**, and **python** are putting you off from registering your package, please open an [issue](https://github.com/fortran-lang/fpm-registry/issues) at the **fpm Registry** site and list your Repository and ask for help.
 Get as far as you can and identify where you got stuck.